nightmode/feri/docs/advanced/api/index.md

 ### Config

-Config holds all the variables that may be set by the command line, a [custom config file](../../../README.md#custom-config-file) for the command line, or programatically.
+Config holds all the variables that may be set by the command line, set by a [custom config file](../custom-config-file.md) for the command line, or set programatically.

 For more information, see the [Config](config.md) documentation.

 ### Functions

-Functions is the module that many other modules depend on.
+Functions is a module that many other modules depend on.
 A treasure trove of helpers.

 For more information, see the [Functions](functions.md) documentation.

 ### Clean

-Clean is the module dedicated to cleaning destination files.
+Clean is a module dedicated to cleaning destination files.

 For more information, see the [Clean](clean.md) documentation.

 ### Build

-Build is the module dedicated to building destination files.
+Build is a module dedicated to building destination files.

 For more information, see the [Build](build.md) documentation.

 ### Watch

-Watch is all about watching the source and destination folders for changes.
+Watch is all about watching source and destination folders for changes.
 Initiating the appropriate clean or build tasks in response to file system events.

 For more information, see the [Watch](watch.md) documentation.